Pilgrim Mother Campaign: Pilgrim Images for Children and Youth

+Pilgrim Mother Campaign per country

 This list follows the geoscheme created by the United Nations Statistics Division.
 According to the UN, the assignment of countries or areas to specific groupings is for statistical convenience and does not imply any assumption regarding political or other affiliation of countries or territories.

 Some countries may have more than one website on this list, for linguistic or organizational reasons.
 Others, for the same reasons, may share a single site.

 Countries with the field "website" in blank mean that the country doesn't have a webpage dedicated exclusively to the Campaign's Secretariat.

 Source of the data: Pilgrim Mother Campaign Secretariat from Brazil for Southern and Southeastern regions and German-speaking Secretariat from Switzerland, except where another source be expressly indicated.